The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Digital blood pressure monitors have evolved with advanced sensors that capture not just systolic and diastolic pressures but also pulse rate simultaneously.
 When you take a measurement:

-- The cuff inflates to temporarily stop blood flow.
+- The cuff inflates to temporarily reduce blood flow through the artery.

 - Sensors detect changes in arterial wall vibrations as the cuff deflates.